vault713/wallet713/docs/usage.md

 wallet713> $ info
 ```

-In order to receive grins from others you need to listen for transactions coming to your grinbox address:
+In order to receive epics from others you need to listen for transactions coming to your epicbox address:
 ```
 wallet713> $ listen
 ```
-This will also display your grinbox address.
+This will also display your epicbox address.

 To exit the wallet:
 ```